PragathiSharma/genai-healthcare-lifescience-app/README.md

     Based on environments, this configurations can be updated for each environment.

     resources/synthea_diabetic_patient_data_ingestion.yml holds the job configuration which is pipeline for data ingestion and model training.
     Ensure that the path for the notebooks are all correct.
+Replace your_email_id with your email id on the databricks workspace so the path would be picked up correctly.

-    The job would work as it is if the root_path as ~/genai_app/genai-healthcare-lifescience-app
+    The job would work as it is if the root_path as /Workspace/Users/your_email_id/genai_app/genai-healthcare-lifescience-app

 - In the .github/workflows/cicd.yml, the bundle commands are executed to create the workflow. <br>
 For this, update the DATABRICKS_HOST and DATABRICKS_TOKEN to point to your workspace.

-> DATABRICKS_HOST - url for the workspace
-> DATABRICKS_TOKEN - token generated in the databricks workspace as discussed in prerequisites

 <b>Databricks Asset bundles(DAB) for Deployment</b>